 Immediately withdraw all laws of detention without trial (P.V.A, MISA, D.I.R.etc).

-Withdraw all-cases under false charge.
+Withdraw all cases under the false charge.

 Persons arrested due to political reason are to be granted recognition and facilities due to be political prisoners.